kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-2.md

    }
    ```

-   This returns a command that updates a cart's status to `CHECKED_OUT` if the `CartGotCheckedOut` event is received:
+   This returns a sql command that inserts a cart if `CustomerStartedShopping` event is received.

+6. Locate and examine the code that handles the projection for the `CartGotCheckedOut` event:

    ```cs
    private static IEnumerable<CommandDefinition>?
 Project(CartGotCheckedOut evt)